Camp carolina For Christmas

-Spending a summer away from home, away from technology, away from school, away from the mounting pressure facing children daily is a gift.
+Spending a summer away from home, away from technology, away from school, and away from the mounting pressures that children face daily is a gift.
 Gaining independence, gaining confidence, gaining social skills and gaining communication skills are a gift.
 Making friends, making memories and making connections with nature are a gift.

-Our legendary counselors are seeing and supporting a different picture.
+Our legendary counselors are seeing and supporting another side to the picture.
 They see their campers gaining independence and confidence each day.
-They wake up to the gong and get themselves out of bed, make it (sometimes!), get dressed and walk up to the Dining Hall with their new best buds.
+They see their campers waking themselves up to the gong and get out of bed, make it (sometimes!), get dressed and walk up to the Dining Hall with confidence and excitement in their step.
 At breakfast, their camper helps a younger camper when they cannot reach the cereal they want.
 A camper spills a glass of juice and their buddy quickly heads to get a cloth and help clean it up.
 The bacon runs out and the next campers in line decide to share the last 2 pieces.
 The campers work out whose turn it is to clear the table and it gets done.
 A camper who has been nervous about signing up to a certain trip heads over to the trip post to sign up with a huge excited smile on their face.
-Our counselors feel pride when they see their campers improving and developing these skills.
+Our counselors feel pride and know they are making a difference when they see their campers improving and developing these skills.

 Do these changes last all year?
 Sometimes not but for those few weeks at camp, campers can be a kid and develop these life skills in an environment like no other.
 They are not always instructed on what to do, how to do it or when to do it.
 They are allowed to learn on their own, encouraged to consider others and be a selfless, caring person.
 They are encouraged to follow their passions without judgment or pressure from others and are encouraged to celebrate and be proud of their successes-not just scores or prizes.
-As they develop into young adults, years after their summer experience has finished their "fun in the sun" summers will be reflected upon.
+As they develop into young adults, years, after their summer experience has finished their "fun in the sun" summers, will be reflected upon.
 The summers will be benchmarks of how to treat others and how to set and achieve goals and follow their passions in life.
-And the alumni campers will then understand that not only did they have fun each summer at camp-but it was a very special gift in more ways than one.
+And our alumni contact us 10, 20, 30, 40 years after their summer at CCB and reference the importance and relevance of what they experienced at Camp Carolina and how a summer at camp is the gift that keeps giving.